Completing a Levy Advice form

 You do not need to record the hours worked for full time employees; they accrue at a rate which is equivalent to 455 hours after eight years’ qualifying service.

-Part-time and casual employees accrue long service hours which reflects the number of hours worked each week.
+Casual employees accrue long service leave hours which reflect the number of hours worked each week.
 The maximum accrual is the equivalent of a full-time employee.
-For that reason, hours worked must always be entered for part-time and casual employees.
+For that reason, hours worked must always be entered for casual employees.

 Record all hours worked per month for part time or casual employees.
 Coal LSL will ask you to provide justification for entries of 300 hours worked or over for part-time or casual employees.